Are your kids excited to share with Santa what they want for Christmas this year? Then, you’ll want this free printable Letter to Santa Activity!

 While creating this Christmas craft, your kids will color, cut out, and glue Santa Claus to a pocket envelope.
 It’s a fun, hands-on way for them to develop their fine motor skills.

 They will also work on letter formation, spelling, punctuation, and much more as they write their letter to Santa.

-Writing during the early elementary years is so important.
-It gives kids a chance to express their ideas through their written words and work on writing mechanics.
+It gives your kids a chance to express their ideas through their written words and work on writing mechanics.

-Getting Ready To Use The Santa Letter & Craft Activity:
+Getting Ready To Use The Letter to Santa Activity:

 This post may contain affiliate links.
 Please read our disclosure here.

 - Santa Claus Craft Template (with 3 different skin tones)

 What Else Is Needed: